ilf/twitter-eraser/README.md

 Digital Eraser can delete these things:

-- status messages
-- retweets
+- status messages, including retweets
 - favorites
 - direct messages: sent and received
 - blocks
 - saved searches
-- lists

 It is designed to be run via cron automatically and regularly.